We’ll walk through:

 3. What Causes Speech Sound Disorders?

+There could be several reasons why a child might have a speech sound disorder.
 And sometimes there is no known cause.
 Some children have a family history of speech delay that plays a role.

 Remember, each child's journey is unique, and pinpointing a single cause isn't always straightforward.
 But, having partnered with many parents, I can share with you some common factors we often encounter.